 Better casa particulars will include towels, bedding, and even breakfast.
 Check ahead before booking, or as a backup, bring your own towels and linens, just in case the items aren’t available.
 When you stay with families, your room might even have a private entrance or you may not have to share a bathroom.
 If you’re staying somewhere private, you may have your own pool or a massive terrace.
 As we said, it’s really all over the map.

-Aside from the meat eating fish, Eddy’s colonial style home was full of delightful surprises.
-Located in Vedado, a beautiful residential neighbourhood in Havana, it’d be considered a mansion inhabited by someone rich and famous anywhere else.
+Aside from the meat-eating fish, Eddy’s colonial-style home was full of delightful surprises.
+Located in Vedado, a beautiful residential neighborhood in Havana, it’d be considered a mansion inhabited by someone rich and famous anywhere else.
 It was full of functioning antiques like a clock, radio, and sewing machine.
-My favorite was Eddy’s bright red 1972 Argentinian made Dodge.
-He even employed a night guard named Alfredo, who sported gold capped teeth and always had a Cohiba hanging out of his mouth.
+My favorite was Eddy’s bright red 1972 Argentinian-made Dodge.
+He even employed a night guard named Alfredo, who sported gold-capped teeth and always had a Cohiba hanging out of his mouth.

 Unfortunately, the surprises may not always be as delightful as old cars or discounted cigars.
 I was kept awake by a rooster who had no concept of time and crowed relentlessly day and night.
 When I plugged in my hair dryer, it overheated, died, and took down Eddy’s electricity for about an hour.
 I felt terrible!
 Your room may be tiny and lack privacy.
 The bathroom may be shared or you may not have hot water at times.